AnastasiiaPetrus/Theoretical-Quantum-Advantage-Why-to-build-a-Quantum-Computer-/Finance and Economic/publication_frequency.md

 ---

-## Top Algorithms and Methods by Frequency
+## TOP Algorithms and Methods by Frequency

 | Algorithm / Method                                         | Mentions | fpub   |
 |------------------------------------------------------------|----------|--------|